givemepower8/givemepower8.github.io/_posts/2018-01-01-How-to-use-Github-pages.md

 >
 >It takes a template directory containing raw text files in various formats, runs it through a converter like [Markdown](https://daringfireball.net/projects/markdown/syntax) and [Liquid](https://shopify.github.io/liquid/) renderer, and renders out a complete, ready-to-publish static website.

-[Pages](https://jekyllrb.com/docs/pages/) and [Posts](https://jekyllrb.com/docs/posts/) are the most important building blocks for creating content.
+After grokking the [directory structure](https://jekyllrb.com/docs/structure/), you need to understand the [Pages](https://jekyllrb.com/docs/pages/) and [Posts](https://jekyllrb.com/docs/posts/).
+Those two are the most important building blocks for creating content.

-[YAML](https://yaml.org/) [Front Matter](https://jekyllrb.com/docs/front-matter/) is used to configure the posts and pages.
+[YAML](https://yaml.org/) [Front Matter](https://jekyllrb.com/docs/front-matter/) is used to configure the variables in the posts and pages.

-[Permanent links](https://jekyllrb.com/docs/permalinks/) is used to instruct how the urls are generated.
+[Permanent links](https://jekyllrb.com/docs/permalinks/) is used to instruct Jekyll how the urls are generated.

 [Default github page Themes](https://pages.github.com/themes/) has built-in features and you still can [customize CSS and HTML in themes](https://help.github.com/articles/customizing-css-and-html-in-your-jekyll-theme/).

+If you don't like the default themes, you can use the _sass, _layouts, _includes and assets folders to implement your own design.

 ## Liquid